 Automatically, the employer receives from the CCQ a list of candidates matching the criteria set out in the declaration of workforce needs.
-At the same time, the Carnet sends the declaration to the associations holding referral permits for the trades and regions specified in the request.
+At the same time, the Carnet sends the declaration to the permit holders for the trades and regions specified in the request.

-- 1. The workers referred by the CCQ will be selected first from among those whose profiles match the criteria in the request, and then randomly from among unemployed workers and those who, though working, have asked to be referred.
+- The workers referred by the CCQ will be selected from among those whose profiles match the criteria in the request.
 If there are not enough candidates in this pool who meet all the criteria, the system will select workers whose profiles partially match the criteria, until enough have been selected to meet the number of referrals requested.
 In compliance with the Regulation, women will be prioritized in referrals, but will not count in the number of persons who may be referred. - 2.
-Associations holding referral permits have 48 hours to respond to workforce requests.
+Permit holders have 48 hours to respond to workforce requests.